stryngs/piCopilot/README.md

 * piCopilot-wifi
   * WiFi meta-package for piCopilot

-## Definitions
-* ecosystem
-  * Any objects in memory, files, folders or system processes which make up how piCopilot operates
-* kBlue
-  * The underlying framework for Ubertooth and PostgreSQL interaction
-* kSnarf
-  * The underlying framework for 802.11 sniffing and PostgreSQL interaction
-* pipeline network
-  * The IPv4 network between the user and the ecosystem
-  * Built on an 802.11 model
-  * Can be 802.3 based with minor modifications
-  * Responsible for all interactions with piCopilot
-    * 3000 - Grafana
-    * 8000 - piCopilot-unmanned control panel
-    * 8001 - kSnarf and kBlue control panel
-    * 8765 - Motioneye
-    * 9001 - Supervisor
-    * 9090 - idrop visuals

 ## Getting started
 1. Create the piCopilot image for the Raspberry Pi
 * Refer to notes in RELEASE